enkidevs/curriculum/coding-intro/core/functions/robot-assemble-the-sandwich.md

 [2: 💡 Code Must Be Exact]

-In some languages, instructions usually end with a semicollon `;`.
+In some languages, instructions usually end with a semicolon `;`.

 This means that the instruction: